enmanuelduran/enmascript/content/articles/2018-10-05-javascript-factory-pattern.md

     └── textarea.js
 ```

-Cool, right? now every time you want to add a new element, it's just a matter of adding it to the `/formElements` folder and importing it in our factory so it can be instanciate it, also, if you want to remove an element it's just a matter of deleting the import line and the file from the `/formElements` folder.
+Cool, right?
+Now every time you want to add a new element, it's just a matter of adding it to the `/formElements` folder and importing it in our factory so it can be instantiated, Also, if you want to remove an element it's just a matter of deleting the import line and the file from the `/formElements` folder.

-Ok, I think that's it for this article guys, hope you were abble to understand a little more about the factory pattern, if you did remember to share it on twitter or facebook, also you can subscribe to our email list below.
+Ok, I think that's it for this article guys, hope you were able to understand a little more about the factory pattern, if you did remember to share it on twitter or facebook, you can also subscribe to our email list below.

 See you in the next one!